For me, Fettuccine Carbonara is like Italy’s way of giving me a warm, carb-filled hug.

-This dish is my go-to when I want to impress someone (or, honestly, just myself).
-Once you try it, you’ll be addicted!
+This dish is my go-to when I want to impress someone—or, let’s be real, just treat myself.
+Once you try it, you'll be addicted!

 - Fettuccine: This wide, flat pasta is the heart of carbonara.
-Its flat surface is perfect for capturing the rich sauce.
+Its flat surface is perfect for capturing the creamy sauce.

 - Eggs: They give the sauce a luxurious, creamy texture and golden hue.

-- Parmigiano-Reggiano: The rich, nutty flavors integrate perfectly with the eggs to enrich the sauce.
+- Parmigiano-Reggiano: The rich, nutty flavors integrate perfectly with the eggs to enrich the creamy sauce.
+I like to have a little extra finely grated Parmesan cheese on hand for garnishing!
+Pecorino cheese is a great option, too.

-- Garlic: Although not traditional in Italy, it adds zest, preventing the dish from being bland.
+- Garlic: Although not traditional in Italy, finely diced garlic adds zest, preventing the dish from being bland.

 - Salt: It’s used in the pasta water to intensify the flavor.